RyanC-95/Reforged-Progression/README.md

 ## Crafting Adjustments

+- Sticks now craft 2 at a time instead of 4, slowing early-game mass crafting.

 - Doors now craft 1 at a time, slowing early-game expansion.

 - Beacons now require 3 Reinforced Deepslate, a Nether Star, and Glass, reinforcing their status as a late-game construction project.